 The sunroof will also operate up to 45 seconds after the ignition has been turned off.
-The sunroof operation will be canceled if either of the front doors are opened during the accessory delay time or set accessory delay time.
+The sunroof operation will be canceled if either of the front doors are opened during the 45 second time period.

 ELECTRICAL POWER OUTLETS - IF EQUIPPED